 7.1 Trust staff will need to determine whether a person's request will be treated as a routine enquiry or as a subject access request.
-Any written enquiry that asks for information you hold about the person making the request can be construed as a subject access request, but in many cases there will be no need to treat it as such.
+Any enquiry that asks for information you hold about the person making the request can be construed as a subject access request, but in many cases there will be no need to treat it as such.
+Requests do not need to be in writing.